etlegacy/etlegacy-deprecated/README.md

 ===========

-For more info on the OpenPandora go here: http://boards.openpandora.org/ Specific thread for Jedi Academy on the OpenPandora here: http://boards.openpandora.org/index.php/topic/14051-enemy-territory-legacy/
+For more info on the OpenPandora go here: http://boards.openpandora.org/

+Specific thread for ET:Legacy on the OpenPandora here: http://boards.openpandora.org/index.php/topic/14051-enemy-territory-legacy/

 GENERAL NOTES